Unfortunately, no matter how badly you want to move to beautiful Panama, you may not be able to.

 If you have multiple DUI’s or misdemeanor drug charges, immigration may require you to provide a blood test to determine if there are drugs or alcohol in your system.
 If the test is clean, you can get a visa.

-Keep in mind that without a permanent visa, you will not be able to take advantage of any of the Pensionado discounts.
+Keep in mind that without a permanent visa, you cannot live in Panama.